Learn how to sew a book cover

 Finally, place the interior and exterior fabrics together, with right sides facing.
 Pin all around the outer edges to hold in place.
 Sew all around the edges, except for an opening of approximately 2 3/4″-3 7/8″ / (7-10 cm) which will be used to turn the book cover through to the right side.

 Trim the corners with scissors and turn the work to the right side through the opening.
-Iron and close the opening with a row of machine stitching close to the edge or hand sew using an invisible stitch.
+Iron and close the opening with a row of machine stitching close to the edge, or hand sew using an invisible stitch.

 Tip:

 You can work a row of stitching around the whole contour of the cover so it is more stable.
-If you do this, bear in mind when taking the book measurements that the seam allowances must be slightly bigger to allow for the top stitch edge, if you do not allow extra the book may not fit in the cover.
+If you do this, bear in mind when taking the book measurements that the seam allowances must be slightly bigger to allow for the top stitch edge.
+If you do not allow extra, the book may not fit in the cover.

 Do you have the book cover done already!
-On this occasion we have opted to show you how to attach handles but you could also use tapes or ribbons, a button, elastic, etc.
+On this occasion we have opted to show you how to attach handles, but you could also use tapes or ribbons, a button, elastic, etc.

 Happy Book Day!